-Extended from the first 2D direct method in Figure 4, Method 1 refines each hexahedron independently as shown in Figure 9.
-It first splits each hexahedron into seven hexahedra by inserting one small hex in its center, and each face of the original hex is contained in a hex independently.
-If one face needs to be refined, then the hex containing it will be refined as shown in the right picture of Figure 9.
-If there are i (i = 1, ..., 6) faces that need to be refined for a hexahedron, then the resulting mesh has (6i + (6 - i) + 1 = 5i + 7) elements and 8(i + 1) newly inserted vertices.
+Extended from the first 2D direct method in Figure 3, Method 1 refines each hexahedron independently as shown in Figure 8.
+It first splits each hexahedron into seven ones by inserting one small hex in its center, and each face of the original hex is contained in a hex independently.
+If one face needs to be refined, then the hex containing it will be refined as shown in the right picture of Figure 8.
+If there are i ($i = 1, \ldots, 6$) faces that need to be refined for a hexahedron, then the resulting mesh has (6i+(6-i)+1=5i+7) elements and 8(i+1) newly inserted vertices.

-Fig. 10.
-Templates of adaptive hexahedral mesh decomposition (Method 2) according to the cells to be refined from which red minimizer points are generated.
+Figure 9: Templates of adaptive hexahedral mesh decomposition (Method 2) according to the cells to be refined from which red minimizer points are generated.
 The bottom row shows the detailed decomposition format.

-Method 2 is derived from part of the third 2D direct method shown in Figure 4.
-In the process of refinement, this method considers whether the error function value of each cell is greater than a threshold $\varepsilon$ or not.
-One hexahedron has a total of eight vertices, so there are ( $2^8 = 256$ ) configurations.
-Due to symmetry, there are only 22 unique templates [36], but only five templates are useful out of them because not all the templates can be decomposed into hexahedra.
-Figure 10 shows the five templates for adaptive hexahedral decomposition together with a detailed view [29], which are much more complicated than the templates for 2D quadrilateral decomposition.
-Figure 11 lists the number of elements and the number of newly inserted vertices for each template.
+Method 2 is derived from part of the third 2D direct method shown in Figure 3.
+In the process of refinement, this method considers whether the error function value of each cell is greater than a threshold ε or not.
+One hexahedron has a total of eight vertices, so there are $(2^8=256)$ configurations.
+Due to the symmetry, there are 22 necessary templates [34], but not all the templates can be decomposed into hexahedra.
+Figure 9 shows five templates for adaptive hexahedral decomposition and the detailed view [18], which are much more complicated than the templates of 2D quadrilateral decomposition.
+Figure 10 lists the number of elements and the number of newly inserted vertices for each template.